eobrain/funcgo/README.md

 ```
 This should print out `Hello, World!`, which shows that your Clojure
 environment is configured correctly.

+#### 2. Convert your project into a Functional Go project.

-3. In your favorite text editor, edit the file `project.clj` and
+In your favorite text editor, edit the file `project.clj` and
 insert `[org.eamonn.funcgo/funcgo-lein-plugin "0.2.1"]` in *both* the
 dependencies section *and* the plugins section.
 You should end up with
 something like ...